sbates130272/p2pmem-test/README.md

 ## Contributing

 p2pmem-test is an active project.
-We will happily consider Pull Requests (PRs) submitted against the offical repo at www.github.com/sbates130272/p2pmem-test.git.
+We will happily consider Pull Requests (PRs) submitted against the [official repo][1].

 ## Getting Started

-0. Make sure the (Linux based) OS supports p2pmem [1]. p2pmem is not
-upstream (yet) so you will need to grab it and build you own kernel.
+1. In order to run any P2P traffic, you'll need to have a (Linux based) OS that supports [p2pdma][2].
+This framework is available in all Linux kernels 4.20 or newer, however it is NOT compiled in by default.
+You will almost certainly have to compile a kernel from source and install that.
+The instructions on how to do this are beyond the scope of this document but there is a tool that can help [here][3].

+1. You'll need install the separate [p2pmem-pci][5] module installed to expose the device to userspace.
+Once installed, you should see the device exposed as a /dev/p2pmemX.

-0. Make sure your system has at least one p2pmem capable device.
-Examples include an Eideticom IOMEM device, a Microsemi NVRAM card or a CMB enabled NVMe SSD that supports the WDS and RDS features (e.g. The Everspin NVNitro card or the Eideticom NoLoad HDK).
-Basically this is any PCI EP capable of exposing a BAR with a driver that ties into the p2pmem framework.
+1. Make sure your system has at least one p2pdma capable device.
+Examples include an Eideticom IOMEM device, a Microsemi NVRAM card or a CMB enabled NVMe SSD that supports the WDS and RDS features (e.g. The Everspin NVNitro card or the [Eideticom NoLoad<sup>TM</sup> device][4]).
+Basically this is any PCI EP capable of exposing a BAR with a driver that ties into the p2pdma framework.

-0. In addition to the p2pmem capable device you need at least one other NVMe SSD.
+1. In addition to the p2pmem capable device you need at least one other NVMe SSD.
 This does not have to be CMB enabled (but it is OK if it does support CMB), any standard NVMe SSD will do.
-Perferably you will have more than one NVMe SSD but its not a requirement.

-0. Ideally place the two (or more) devices noted in the two previous points behind a PCIe switch (for example the Microsemi Switchtec or a PLX switch).
+Preferably you will have more than one NVMe SSD but its not a requirement.
+Ideally place the two (or more) devices noted in the two previous points behind a PCIe switch (for example the Microsemi Switchtec or a PLX switch).
 If you do not have a switch you can connect both devices to the Root Complex (RC) on the CPU but two things *may* happen:
-  0. Performance may drop.
-Many RCs are ineffecient at routing P2P traffic.
+   * Performance may drop.
+Many RCs are inefficient at routing P2P traffic.
-  0. It might not work at all.
+   * It might not work at all.
 Many RCs block P2P traffic.

-0. You almost certainly want to disable the IOMMU in your system via both the BIOS and the kernel.
-Even with these steps some BIOS still activate PCIe Access Control Services (ACS) and part of ACS includes TLP redirection which kills p2pmem.
-If this is happening on your setup you can try and disable ACS or use this patch [2] to get the kernel to turn it off.
-Use with care as it does bad things to IOVA sharing.
+1. You'll almost certainly want to disable the IOMMU in your system via either the BIOS or the kernel.

-0. Boot your system.
-Assuming your p2pmem driver (which might be the NVMe driver in your case) bound to the PCI EP exposing the p2pmem you should see some lines in dmesg regarding p2pmem.
-You should also see a device for each p2pmem in your system (e.g. /dev/p2pmemN where N is a numnber).
-If you don't check all the steps above.
-Note there is also a debugsfs entry for each p2pmem device in <debugfs mount point>/p2pmem/p2pmemN.

-0. Compile p2pmem-test by runnning make.
-Note p2pmem-test using
-libargconfig as a submodule so make sure you have run submodule init to pull that code.

-0. You can now run p2pmem-test.
-Use p2pmem-test -h to get a list of options.
+1. You may also need to disable the PCIe Access Control Services (ACS) by either the BIOS and/or the kernel because TLP redirection (activated as part of ACS) kills P2P traffic.

+1. Finally, p2pmem-test requires the libargconfig submodule.
+You'll need to either clone recursively or via `git submodule update --init`.

 ## NVMe CMBs vs PCI Bounce Buffering